NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

 Alternative Options
 ********************

-Alternatively, if you can SSH into the indvdiual nodes we can do the following.
+Alternatively, if you can SSH into the individual nodes, you can proceed with the following steps.

 On the first node (rank 0):